groucho75/alo-easymail/readme.txt

 == Changelog ==

 = 2.5.04 =
-* Fixed: on database table creation now the plugin follows the guidelines for the character set and collation
+* Fixed: on database table creation now the plugin follows the guidelines for the character set and collation - thanks to [cfinnberg](https://github.com/cfinnberg)
 * Updated: ads banners in plugin admin pages

 = 2.5.03 =